Darlington Nagbe: International career

-On November 6, 2015, Nagbe was named to the U.S. National Team roster for a pair of 2018 FIFA World Cup qualifying matches against St. Vincent and the Grenadines and Trinidad and Tobago.
-Nagbe made his international debut on November 13, 2015, coming on as a 64th-minute substitute.
+Nagbe obtained American citizenship in September 2015, and shortly after, he was included in the U.S. National Team roster on November 6, 2015, for two 2018 FIFA World Cup qualifying matches against St. Vincent and the Grenadines and Trinidad and Tobago.
+Making his international debut on November 13, 2015, Nagbe entered the match as a substitute in the 64th minute.

-Nagbe scored his first goal for the U.S. National Team on May 25, 2016 in the 90th minute to secure a 1–0 victory in a friendly match against Ecuador.
+Nagbe scored his first goal for the U.S. National Team on May 25, 2016, in the 90th minute via a volley to secure a 1–0 victory in a friendly match against Ecuador.
 He was added to the squad for the knockout stage of the 2017 CONCACAF Gold Cup, which the United States won.
 Nagbe started all three games in the knockout stage and was named to the tournament's Best XI.
 He also took part in the United States' unsuccessful World Cup qualifying campaign, starting seven of 10 matches in the hexagonal as the United States did not qualify for the tournament for the first time since 1986.
+Nagbe has since declined any further call-ups, citing wanting to spend more time with his family.

 Style of play

-A "calming influence in the midfield", Nagbe is a player with "superb technical ability", who is "smooth with the ball" and has a "nose for tempo-setting", which allows him to use his "unflappable composure and high soccer IQ" to take defenders on, or to dribble out of trouble thanks to his "deft first touch" and "fluid comfort on the ball."
-He is also an "intricate and precise" passer and is someone who is able to "work in tight spaces" and who has the capability to "transition from defense to attack in the blink of an eye" with "an ability to score an occasion goal of the season."
+Deployed as either a winger or an attacking midfielder at Akron and early in his pro career in Portland, Nagbe moved to a "withdrawn, box-to-box role" in the middle of the 2015 season and then further settled into a deeper role later in his career.
+A calming influence in the midfield, Nagbe was described as a "facilitator" and an "orchestrator" due to his composure, tempo-setting, and skill in maintaining possession under pressure.
+His ability to create and draw fouls while under pressure made him the most fouled player in Major League Soccer history.
+He was frequently praised as being a player with superb technical ability and high soccer IQ, with former coach Frank de Boer describing him as "the cement between the bricks."
+Thanks to his deft first touch, ability to glide past defenders, and fluid comfort on the ball, he was able to help his team transition from defense to attack in the blink of an eye.
+Nagbe was also an intricate and precise passer, and was adept at working in tight spaces.
+Additionally, he possessed the capability to score the occasional goal of the season.
+Nagbe commented on his style of play: "I feel like as a player, the more I get on the ball, the more comfortable I get and the easier it is to make plays."